 This should go without saying, but drinking and driving is a grave offense in Iceland.
 The threshold blood alcohol test (BAT) level is extremely low.
 Drivers can be charged with DUI with a BAT as low as .05%, and yes, foreigners can be charged too.

 The Icelandic people take this very seriously, and most do not drive if they plan on drinking.
 If you want to go out for a night at a bar, make sure you have a responsible way back to your accommodation.

 18. Seatbelts and Safety in Iceland

-It’s a legal requirement for all passengers to wear a seat belt/safety belt at all times when the engine is running.
+It’s a legal requirement for all passengers to wear a seat belt/safety belt when the engine is running.

 19. How Much Will an Iceland Campervan Rental Cost?

-Depends on the season!
-In the summer your rental car will likely be higher than between October – February.
-Happy Campers offers low season rates, mid season rates, and high season rates.
-So if you’re goal is to save money book a car rental in the off season.
+It depends on the season!
+In the summer, your rental car will likely be higher than in the off-season months from October to February.
+Happy Campers offers low season, mid-season, and high season rates.
+So if you’re goal is to save money, book a car rental in the off-season.
 Here are some tips for getting a good deal on campervan Iceland: